-The original Anchorman tried dozens of ideas before the finished product was found in the final edit - the left-over plot strands and scenes, like a gang of serial bank thieves called The Alarm Clock, were so numerous, a second, straight-to-DVD film (Wake Up, Ron Burgundy) was assembled from the off-cuts.
-Anchorman 2 feels like an effort to reverse-engineer what it was that worked in the original film, and like a joke that becomes less funny the more it’s explained, this sequel doesn’t manage to hit its mark quite as often as the first Anchorman.
-While there are plenty of scenes that are sure to have all but the stuffiest audience members guffawing - the strange jobs Burgundy and his news team get up to between TV gigs are really something - there are also several jokes that simply fall flat.
+The original Anchorman tried dozens of ideas before the finished product was found in the final edit – the left-over plot strands and scenes, like a gang of serial bank thieves called The Alarm Clock, were so numerous, a second, straight-to-DVD movie (Wake Up, Ron Burgundy) was assembled from the off-cuts.
+Anchorman 2 feels like an effort to reverse-engineer what it was that worked in the original movie, and like a joke that becomes less funny the more it’s explained, this sequel doesn’t manage to hit its mark quite as often as the first Anchorman.
+While there are plenty of scenes that are sure to have all but the stuffiest audience members guffawing – the strange jobs Burgundy and his news team get up to between TV gigs are really something – there are also several jokes that simply fall flat.

-There’s also a worrying insistence on either reprising old gags and putting a slightly different spin on them, or worse, relying on easy laughs by referencing back to moments from 2004 - such scenes are likely to leave newcomers mystified, and returning fans smiling indulgently, but little else.
-Then there are portions of the film that could be interpreted as mean-spirited or even in outright bad taste, which is strange, considering how essentially good-natured the original Anchorman was.
+There’s also a worrying insistence on either reprising old gags and putting a slightly different spin on them, or worse, relying on easy laughs by referencing back to moments from 2004 – such scenes are likely to leave newcomers mystified, and returning fans smiling indulgently, but little else.
+Then there are portions of the movie that could be interpreted as mean-spirited or even in outright bad taste, which is strange, considering how essentially good-natured the original Anchorman was.

 That, at least, is the bad news.
 The good news is that, when Anchorman 2 works, it works extremely well.
 Steve Carrell is a delight as always, and even though this new incarnation of Brick is borderline feral at times, the character remains an adorable creation.
-He even gets a love interest of his own - Kristen Wiig's Chani, who’s possibly the most inept secretary in history - and the film could possibly have withstood more of their bizarrely awkward romance.
+He even gets a love interest of his own – Kristen Wiig’s Chani, who’s possibly the most inept secretary in history – and the movie could possibly have withstood more of their bizarrely awkward romance.

-There’s less for Brian and Champ to do overall, but the moments they do get are good value, and the latter’s nickname for bats might just win the prize for most quotable line in the entire film.
+There’s less for Brian and Champ to do overall, but the moments they do get are good value, and the latter’s nickname for bats might just win the prize for most quotable line in the entire movie.
 Focusing so intently on Burgundy and his strange changes in fortune, from a toe-curling romance with a ferociously forthright African-American boss (played by Meagan Good) to fairly predictable fall from grace, may push other characters out of the picture, but at least Ferrell’s protagonist is as bumptious and idiotic as he ever was.

 This is just as well, since quite a few of the new characters feel like straight replacements for the old ones.
-James Marsden’s suave rival anchor Jack Lime stands for the original film’s Wes Mantooth; Meagan Good’s Linda Jackson replaces Veronica Corningstone for much of the story, while GNN producer Freddie (Dylan Baker) is a stand-in for the great Fred Willard’s Ed Harken.
+James Marsden’s suave rival anchor Jack Lime stands for the original movie’s Wes Mantooth; Meagan Good’s Linda Jackson replaces Veronica Corningstone for much of the story, while GNN producer Freddie (Dylan Baker) is a stand-in for the great Fred Willard’s Ed Harken.